Wi-sc/xianghui-yang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xianghui Yang is a Ph.D. in the School of Electrical & Information Engineering, The University of Sydney, where he works at the USYD-Vision Lab under the supervision of Prof. Luping Zhou, Prof. Guosheng Lin and Prof. Wanli Ouyang.
-Before that, he received B.Sc. degree in Physiscs from the School of Physics, Nanjing University in 2019.
+Xianghui Yang is a Senior Research Engineer at Tencent.
+He earned his Ph.D. from the School of Electrical & Information Engineering at The University of Sydney, where he was affiliated with the USYD-Vision Lab under the supervision of Prof. Luping Zhou, Prof. Guosheng Lin, and Prof. Wanli Ouyang.
+Prior to his doctoral studies, he received his B.Sc. in Physics from the School of Physics, Nanjing University in 2019.
+His research focuses on Foundation Models, Large-Scale AI, Multimodal Learning, and 3D Vision.
 {style="text-align: justify;"}